 The Committee has selected and directly retains the services of Meridian.
 The Committee periodically seeks input from Meridian on a range of external market factors including evolving compensation trends, appropriate peer companies to compare programs, practices and performance and market survey data for benchmarking pay levels.
 Meridian also provides general observations on the Company's compensation programs, and policies but it does not determine or recommend the amount or form of compensation for the NEOs.
-During 2018, Meridian attended all seven Committee meetings.
-The Committee determined that Meridian was independent during 2018 per Nasdaq listing standards and had no conflicts of interest to disclose.
+During 2019, Meridian attended all six Committee meetings and participated in discussions regarding the changes to base salary, the change to the long-term incentive awards and the increased LTIP values given to certain executive officers.
+The Committee determined that Meridian was independent during 2019 per Nasdaq listing standards and had no conflicts of interest to disclose.